REVRBE/imgui-cheat-loader/README.md

 <h3>IPB authentication (Invision Power Board) supported [$]</h3>

 Provides the same if not better functionality than the XenForo authentication.
 Has the same features + entering email also works for username.
-Read the youtube description for more detailed information about the custom IPB authentication.
+Read the youtube description for more detailed information about my custom IPB authentication.
 I can do expiry dates with IPB for subscriptions as well.
 + It is possible to retrieve any information stored in the mySQL database, including the user's IP address or other stuff, if you wish to display it in your loader/UI.